tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SuccessIssueRepaired.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SuccessIssueRepaired.png)

 If you don't see this (you might be running an older version of Home Assistant), navigate to `System`, `Settings`, click on the power Icon, and `Restart Home Assistant`.
-You need to restart Home Assistant before you can then install the custom component that you've just downloaded.
+You need to restart Home Assistant before you can then configure the Solcast PV Forecast custom component that you've just downloaded.

 Once you've restarted, follow along at [Configuration](#configuration) to continue setting up the Solcast PV Forecast integration component.